nakatsinho/alx-backend-javascript/0x05-Node_JS_basic/README.md

 Number of students in CS: 6.
 List: Johann, Arielle, Jonathan, Emmanuel, Guillaume, Katie Number of students in SWE: 4.
 List: Guillaume, Joseph, Paul, Tommy bob@dylan:~$

 ```

 **Repo:**

 -   GitHub repository: `alx-backend-javascript`
 -   Directory: `0x05-Node_JS_basic`
 -   File: `5-http.js`

  Done?
 Help Check your code Get a sandbox

+**----------CODE EXPLANATION -------------**

+1. The `countStudents` function now accepts an additional parameter `stream`, which represents the response stream.
+This parameter allows you to write the results directly to the HTTP response.

+2. Inside the `countStudents` function, you've made some modifications to the way you write the results to the `stream`.
+The results are written directly to the response stream using `stream.write()`.

+3. Inside the HTTP server callback function `(req, res) => { ... }:`
+a.
+If the URL is `'/'`, it responds with the message "Hello Holberton School!".
+b.
+If the URL is `'/students'`, it responds with "This is the list of our students" and then calls the `countStudents` function to process the CSV file and write the results to the response stream.
+If an error occurs during processing, the error message is written to the response.

+4. The server listens on the specified port and hostname using `app.listen(port, hostname);`

+5. The `module.exports = app;` statement at the end exports the `app` instance so that it can be used or tested in other parts of your code.

+- This updated version of the code continues to demonstrate creating an HTTP server, but now it has different behavior for different URLs.
+When accessing the root URL `'/'`, it provides a simple greeting message.
+When accessing the `'/students'` URL, it processes the CSV file and provides information about the students and their fields of study.

 ### 6\.
 Create a small HTTP server using Express

 mandatory

 Install Express and in a file named `6-http_express.js`, create a small HTTP server using Express module:

 -   It should be assigned to the variable `app` and this one must be exported
 -   HTTP server should listen on port 1245
 -   Displays `Hello Holberton School!` in the page body for the endpoint `/`

 In terminal 1:

 ```
 bob@dylan:~$ node 6-http_express.js
 ...

 ```

 In terminal 2: